Differences in encryption

 After enabling end-to-end encryption in the "Organization Settings", we recommend raising awareness of topics such as security, password management, and end-to-end encryption among all employees.
 Introduce mandatory (online) training and/or send out usage guidelines with links to relevant Learning Center articles:

 In particular, address password management and the difference between login password and room / chat password.
-Make sure that for encrypted rooms / chats, the room / chat password is secured by at least one admin.
+Make sure that for end-to-end encrypted rooms / chats, the room / chat password is secured by at least one admin.
 To avoid the responsible people (e.g. everyone / admins / a certain person) forgetting the password backup, anchor it additionally as a rule in your organization's internal guidelines.
 A task can remind you and the affected users of the compliance.

 Further information